lawun330/FCC-ML-Journey/README.md

 # FCC-ML-Journey
-This repository contains `Machine Learning with Python Projects` from www.freecodecamp.org.
-I learned This repository is a reflection of my learning journey.
+I finished the `Machine Learning with Python` course in freecodecamp.org in 2022.
+This repository is a reflection of my learning journey as it contains <b>Machine Learning with Python Projects</b>.
-22